Brief History

 Johannes Fourie

-(Chairperson of Raisins SA).
+(Former Chairperson of Raisins SA).

 Today, both the Orange- and Olifants River create significant wealth to its communities.
 He further states that the success of the next 100 years, will be determined by our ability to work collectively to realise victory.